yostane/cours-java/tutorials/java-cli.md

 ### Spring Boot CLI and Quarkus CLI

+Two of the most famous Java server frameworks, namely [Spring](https://spring.io/) and [Quarkus](https://quarkus.io/), provide CLIs tailored for their respective frameworks.

-[Spring Boot CLI](https://docs.spring.io/spring-boot/docs/current/reference/html/cli.html) allows to generate a new Spring boot project and to encode passwords (for use with Spring Security).
+[Spring Boot CLI](https://docs.spring.io/spring-boot/docs/current/reference/html/cli.html) allows to generate new Spring boot projects and to encode passwords (for use with Spring Security).
-The project generation feature is the CLI couterpart of [start.spring.io](https://start.spring.io/).
+The project generation feature is the CLI couterpart of the web UI [start.spring.io](https://start.spring.io/).
-Below are some examples uses of the Spring Boot CLI:
+Below are some examples of using the Spring Boot CLI:

 ```sh
 # Generate a zip file that contains Kotlin project that uses Gradle Kotlin build file and inclids the web-services and postgresql dependencies